Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Background

-Data as part of the \textit{proper training set} $\mathcal{D}_{\text{train}}$ is utilized to fit a one-class classifier to learn a function $\hat{s}(X)$ suitable to compute an \textit{anomaly score} (or \textit{conformity score}).
-In this work, small values of $\hat{s}(X_{n+1})$ are indicative of $X_{n+1}$ being a potential \textit{outlier}.
-However, given formulas may be adjusted to suffice the case of increasing scores.
+Data as part of the proper training set $\mathcal{D}_{\text{train}}$ is utilized to fit a one-class classifier to learn a function $\hat{s}(X)$ suitable to compute an anomaly score (or conformity score).
+In this work, small values of $\hat{s}(X_{n+1})$ are indicative of $X_{n+1}$ being a potential outlier.
+Consequently, in Equation~\eqref{eq:2}, an outlier receives a small $p$-value as few calibration scores fall at or below its test score.
+Note that for algorithms where larger scores indicate anomalies, the inequality in Equation~\eqref{eq:2} may be reversed accordingly.